M3nny/website/urara/content/seaward/+page.svelte.md

 ### Considerations

-The project is made in **rust** and it is my first time using this language, you can find the **installation methods** at the beginning of the readme on the github repository.<br>
+The project is made in **rust** and it is my first time using this language, you can find the **installation methods** at the beginning of the README on the github repository.<br>

 If you wonder if it is fast, well, it is fast, but _it could be faster_.<br>
 At the moment it uses only 2 threads, where one is used to detect a keyboard interrupt from the user, and the other is the main thread which uses **asynchronous functions** (implemented with a view to implementing a more efficient multithreading system in the future) but at the moment the performance does not differ too much from a sequential approach.